whuang7000/codenames/README.md

 To run the program, run `python codenamesbot.py`

-Due to limitations of tkinter on MacOS, we strongly recommend the use of Windows in running this program, as our UI choices were designed in a Windows environment.
+Due to limitations of tkinter on MacOS, we recommend the use of Windows in running this program, as our UI choices were designed in a Windows environment.
+Nevertheless, our program will still run smoothly on MacOS.

 ![](spymaster.png)